 To help narrow his selection of songs to cover, Chris decided to do only love songs: “That’s when it jelled, because a theme gives it pertinence, helps me to edit out.
-I had to have a picture of where it was coming from” [unsourced interview from 9x on New Machine website].
+I had to have a picture of where it was coming from” [unsourced interview from 9x].
 Chris’ statement, included on the CD insert, beautifully expresses why he finds love songs so inspiring.

 What seems to have most amazed the critics was Chris’ original and deeply personal interpretations of these songs:

 - “The combination of Martin and Wood’s idiosyncratic, minimal rhythm section and Whitley’s subtly soulful phrasing and guitar work turns familiar tunes such as The Doors’ “Crystal Ship,” Dylan’s “Spanish Harlem Incident” and Lou Reed’s title track into whole other songs — very close in spirit to acoustic blues but filtered through Whitley’s unique sensibility.
 Interpretation is about putting your own emotional twist on others’ material, and Whitley gets twisted in all the right ways on Perfect Day.”
-[John Terlesky, Special to The Morning Call, December 16, 2000]
+[The Morning Call]

 - “Whitley internalizes each of these love songs so thoroughly that they sound like originals; he rarely plays the melodies straight, preferring to dart around them with his parched vocals and sparse guitar riffs.”
-[Greg Kot]
+[ChiTrib]

 - “As anyone who heard his haunting remake of Kraftwerk’s ‘The Model’ on the live disc knows, this singer/songwriter has an exceptional talent for interpreting the songs of others.
 And Perfect Day is that rare thing – a covers album that ups the ante on the art of the originals. ….
-Whitley makes everything his own.” [“Chris Whitley: Perfect Day,” Billboard, 5 August 2000, p.
-25]
+Whitley makes everything his own.”
+[Billboard]

 - “Here the 39-year-old Texan concentrates on his most expressive instrument, his voice.
 Sounding like Chet Baker singing Robert Johnson, Whitley gives minimalist, jazz-flavored treatments to 11 blues, folk and rock tunes—some well-known, some eccentric, all thickly atmospheric and bristling with sharp imagery and surprising vocal twists.”
 [People Magazine]

 - “Mr. Whitley’s eerie, tender voice dominates, often obscuring his fleet guitar and the rhythm section’s delicate rumble.
 What emerges is a portrait of introspection that recalls other famous loners from Nick Drake to Chet Baker.”
-[Ann Powers, “Rooted on the Edge of the Heartland,” NY Times, 10 August 2000]
+[NYTimes]

 Achieving that degree of originality was a long-time goal for Chris.
 In an early interview, he commented that “I got more from the soul through what they were doing.
 I’d never try to emulate Bob Dylan or Jimi Hendrix or Muddy Waters or Howling Wolf.
 I’d always felt kind of limited, but I didn’t pick heroes that I could learn a song note for note from.”
-[Larry Nager, “Whitley Solo Artist at Heart.”
-The Cincinnati Post, 7 September 1991, p.
-5C] In a 2000 interview for Jambands, Chris elaborated:
+[Cincinnati Post] In a 2000 interview for Jambands, Chris elaborated:

 CW- That’s why I avoided covers for years.
 At first I was trying to do them like they were done.
 I love the way Dylan phrases stuff but I got up one night and decided to practice singing “Spanish Harlem Incident,” R&B-ish and it just felt cool.
 Then I went through this process of finding myself in this stuff which I had to do because they were all such great tunes.
 I realized the only way I could do them was not to emulate anyone or else they would sound too deliberated and I couldn’t feel them at all.
 I’ve never wanted to emulate people, I’ve just wanted to be inspired, influenced by them.
 If somebody really inspires you then it should be inspiring to do your own thing.
 That’s the most honest kind of nod or tribute.
 [Jambands]

-In another interview, Chris commented that sounding “too deliberated” is what ruins a lot of blues covers: “‘It seems like a lot of blues covers have ended up destroying them, and at moments I thought it was getting too brainy.
+In another interview, Chris commented that sounding “too deliberated” is what ruins a lot of blues covers: “’It seems like a lot of blues covers have ended up destroying them, and at moments I thought it was getting too brainy.
 I don’t understand people doing that.
 I just like the spirit and poetry of blues lyrics, how stripped down it is.
 With a song, not just a groove, I like to get my visceral self around it, to get physically attached.”
-[Jazziz, February 2000] Above all else, Chris wanted to avoid over-thinking the originals and to achieve that visceral connection that is the Holy Grail of his musicianship: “Whitley loathes structure.
-As he once told Salon, he loves kindred spirit Johnny Winter because [he] has never been bounded by riffs or scales, instead he just “blows it out.”
+Above all else, Chris wanted to avoid over-thinking the originals and to achieve that visceral connection that is the Holy Grail of his musicianship: “Whitley loathes structure.
+As he once told Salon, he loves kindred spirit Johnny Winter because [he] has never been bounded by riffs or scales, instead he just ‘blows it out.’
 The same can be said of Whitley, ….
 Rather than follow the paint-by-numbers approach to writing, Whitley lets the world be his tableau.”
-[Houston Press 2002]
+[Houston Press]

 In an extended interview for A-List, Chris discusses his choice of songs for PD, among a few other topics including his evolution as an artist and his struggle between being a commercial success and maintaining the honesty of his music.